-When gathering client data for all the landscapes, you need to inquire about the following details:
+When gathering client data for all the landscapes, inquire about the following details:

-- Description/Type: Specifies the application name or details, using SIDs as identifiers, to record the SAP application, such as SAP S/4HANA, SAP BW/4HANA, SAP ERP, SAP Solution Manager, etc. - Memory: Represents the required server memory (RAM) for the SAP HANA database or application server.
-For SAP HANA, this information can be obtained from the sizing report or the existing HANA database on the Power/x86 system. - ► SAP Application Performance Standard (SAPS): Refers to the CPU requirements (SAPS) for the database and SAP application servers, reference link: SAP Application Performance Standard (SAPS). - Workload Class: Indicates the type of workload. - Workload Type: Identifies whether the SAP HANA system is a production or non-production system.
-This information is crucial for determining the percentage of shared processor pool entitlement that can be applied.

-- CPU Allocation: Specifies whether dedicated cores or shared processor pool should be used. - ► Server Placement: Might involve High Availability (HA) and Disaster Recovery (DR) requirements to safeguard the systems in case of failure.
+- Description/Type.
+Specifies the application name or details, using SIDs as identifiers, to record the SAP application, such as SAP S/4HANA, SAP BW/4HANA, SAP ERP, SAP Solution Manager, etc. - Memory.
+Represents the required server memory (RAM) for the SAP HANA database or application server.
+For SAP HANA, this information can be obtained from the sizing report or the existing HANA database on the Power/x86 system. - SAP Application Performance Standard (SAPS).
+Refers to the CPU requirements for the database and SAP application servers. for more information, see SAP Application Performance Standard (SAPS). - Workload Class.
+Indicates the type of workload. - Workload Type.
+Identifies whether the SAP HANA system is a production or nonproduction system.
+This information is crucial for determining the percentage of shared processor pool entitlement that can be applied. - CPU Allocation.
+Specifies whether dedicated cores or shared processor pool should be used. - Server Placement.
+Might involve High Availability (HA) and Disaster Recovery (DR) requirements to safeguard the systems in case of failure.

-The SAP HANA database can be used for Online Transactional Processing (OLTP) or Online Analytic Processing (OLAP) applications, with examples being S/4HANA (mainly OLTP) and BW/4HANA (OLAP).
+The SAP HANA database can be used for Online Transactional Processing (OLTP) or Online Analytic Processing (OLAP) applications, with examples being S/4HANA, mainly for OLTP, and BW/4HANA, mainly for OLAP.

-Application server components, running SAP application logic, exhibit medium CPU utilization on average, with periods of high peak CPU usage; memory (RAM) requirements tend to be low.
+Application server components, running SAP application logic, exhibit medium CPU usage on average, with periods of high peak CPU usage.
+Memory (RAM) requirements tend to be low.
 Application servers are supported on either AIX or Linux operating systems.